Why Did Schools Wait So Long to Ban Students’ Phones?

 Commentary

-It was recently reported the superintendent of the Los Angeles Unified School District is going to ban the use of student phones during the school day starting in 2025.
+It was recently reported that the superintendent of the Los Angeles Unified School District is going to ban the use of student phones during the school day starting in 2025.
 It’s likely that several other districts will jump on the bandwagon.
 Sacramento has also shown an interest in barring phone usage during the class day, a step up from legislation passed in 2019 granting school districts the authority to limit students’ use of smartphones.

 Banning students’ phones during the school day has been controversial in recent years, but at least there is a growing conversation about this critical topic.
-Banning anything in a free society generates debate, because sometimes folks find ways to circumvent such bans or warnings, and sometimes outlawing something makes it even more appealing, especially to young people.
+Banning anything in a free society generates debate because, sometimes, folks find ways to circumvent such bans or warnings, and sometimes, outlawing something makes it even more appealing, especially to young people.

 Some officials have suggested that all phones should be stored at the school office or in storage rooms with lockers.
 That would be too cumbersome and would demand monitoring and security.
 We are talking about schools that have hundreds or thousands of students who have to drop off phones in the morning and then pick them up at the end of the day.
 Phones could be lost, misplaced, or stolen in the student stampede.

-Research has shown that excessive screen time has a deleterious effect on developing brains and can impact the addictive areas of the brain.
+Research has shown that excessive screen time has a deleterious effect on developing brains and can affect the addictive areas of the brain.
 Since that is the case, wouldn’t it make sense for educators and parents to be proactive in limiting the use of phones to protect the health of students?
 Indeed, the loss of learning generated by distance learning during the pandemic lockdowns ought to make in-person learning an urgent priority for every school.
 Many students tuned out amid distance learning and turned on to a virtual world of social media platforms in 2020 and 2021 instead of striving to learn as much as they could in remote mode.

 Let’s not forget that public schools are funded by taxpayer dollars.
-In college, it’s more difficult to restrict student phone usage because students are adults, and they are paying for their education.
-By contrast, K-12 parents are paying for their children’s education, so it’s sensible that they voice their concerns and have input on phone restriction policies in school districts.
+In college, it’s more difficult to restrict student phone usage because students are adults and they are paying for their education.
+By contrast, K–12 parents are paying for their children’s education, so it’s sensible that they voice their concerns and have input on phone restriction policies in school districts.
 Leaving phones at home could be an option for some.

-Districts and schools that implement consistent phone policies likely will have support from the teachers as long as the rules are enforced and there is accountability top to bottom.
+Districts and schools that implement consistent phone policies will likely have support from the teachers as long as the rules are enforced and there is accountability from top to bottom.
 If students don’t face consequences for phone usage, then the policy won’t be effective.
 Ultimately, it’s up to parents, students, and teachers to be on the same page.

 In the long run, it won’t hurt students to experience giving up their phone cold turkey and turning away from their phone fixation during the school day.
 Over time, they will develop greater situational awareness in the real world, learn to socialize once again, and become more involved with mental and physical exertions.